JordanSimYJ/techxperience/website/Lab-2.md

     ![image](./imgs/lab-3a/hr_step13.png)

-1. Congratulations!
-You've built your RAG Agent.
-You can try the following sample questions as well:
+1. You can try the following sample questions as well:

     ```
     how many days of leave am i entitled to?